ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Finally, Tracing in PHP — Say Hello to OpenTelemetry - <a href=https://medium.com/dev-genius/finally-tracing-in-php-say-hello-to-opentelemetry-26f9a06ee8c7?source=tag_recommended_feed---------0-84----------programming----------534f0eed_dbd8_4b64_9f48_a788909afdd6------- target="_blank" rel="noopener noreferrer">link</a></h3>
+OpenAI Dev Day 2023: Four major announcements from the founder Sam Altman’s Keynote you must not… - <a href=https://medium.com/@vinodhini-sd/openai-dev-day-2023-four-major-announcements-from-the-founder-sam-altmans-keynote-you-must-not-2caf145401b7?source=tag_recommended_feed---------0-84----------programming----------d2c19ed3_a4fd_4926_a76b_392b241162f2------- target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dariusz Gafka`** <date> , 17 hours ago</date>
+✍️ **posted by `Vino Duraisamy`** <date> , 7 min read</date>

-<blockquote>Finally PHP receives production ready tooling for tracking business flows, communication between Services, errors and performance.</blockquote>
+<blockquote>From updates to chatGPT, introduction of GPT-4 Turbo, Custom GPTs and GPT store, Assistants API, revised pricing for the models, improved…</blockquote>

 <h3>2.
-6 Years in Tech: Lessons I Wish I Knew When I Was Starting - <a href=https://medium.com/stackademic/6-years-in-tech-lessons-i-wish-i-knew-when-i-was-starting-9441cf48367b?source=tag_recommended_feed---------1-107----------programming----------534f0eed_dbd8_4b64_9f48_a788909afdd6------- target="_blank" rel="noopener noreferrer">link</a></h3>
+Writing code for MS-DOS with Borland Pascal 7 - <a href=https://medium.com/@raduzaharia/writing-code-for-ms-dos-with-borland-pascal-7-a84b8c66f680?source=tag_recommended_feed---------1-107----------programming----------d2c19ed3_a4fd_4926_a76b_392b241162f2------- target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Svetloslav Novoselski`** <date> , 9 min read</date>
+✍️ **posted by `Radu Zaharia`** <date> , 2 days ago</date>

-<blockquote>About six years ago, I started this journey into programming.
-My first ever line of code?
-A simple Hello World! written in C#.
-Seeing those…</blockquote>
+<blockquote>Since we explored quite a few older MS-DOS applications so far, including text-mode file managers, editors, archiving tools and even design…</blockquote>

 <h3>3.
-JSON is incredibly slow: Here’s What’s Faster! - <a href=https://medium.com/data-science-community-srm/json-is-incredibly-slow-heres-what-s-faster-ca35d5aaf9e8?source=tag_recommended_feed---------2-85----------programming----------534f0eed_dbd8_4b64_9f48_a788909afdd6------- target="_blank" rel="noopener noreferrer">link</a></h3>
+JSON is incredibly slow: Here’s What’s Faster! - <a href=https://medium.com/data-science-community-srm/json-is-incredibly-slow-heres-what-s-faster-ca35d5aaf9e8?source=tag_recommended_feed---------2-85----------programming----------d2c19ed3_a4fd_4926_a76b_392b241162f2------- target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vaishnav Manoj`** <date> , Sep 28</date>

 <blockquote>Unlocking the Need for Speed: Optimizing JSON Performance for Lightning-Fast Apps and Finding Alternatives to it!</blockquote>

 <h3>4.
-How scala-cli Shines in Automation - <a href=https://medium.com/swissborg-engineering/how-scala-cli-shines-in-automation-e14c9bc80534?source=tag_recommended_feed---------3-84----------programming----------534f0eed_dbd8_4b64_9f48_a788909afdd6------- target="_blank" rel="noopener noreferrer">link</a></h3>
+We don’t need Java anymore – it belongs to a different era - <a href=https://medium.com/@jankammerath/we-dont-need-java-anymore-it-belongs-to-a-different-era-ccbc028beed9?source=tag_recommended_feed---------3-84----------programming----------d2c19ed3_a4fd_4926_a76b_392b241162f2------- target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tiago Mota`** <date> , 12 hours ago</date>
+✍️ **posted by `Jan Kammerath`** <date> , 6 min read</date>

-<blockquote>Ever find yourself knee-deep in manual and repetitive tasks, that you would love to see automated, but you are so morbidly afraid of snakes…</blockquote>
+<blockquote>I think Java is probably one of the best programming languages to have ever existed.
+The Java programming language is a poster child of…</blockquote>

 <h3>5.
-Prioritising Vulnerabilities Remedial Actions at Scale with EPSS - <a href=https://medium.com/itnext/prioritising-vulnerabilities-remedial-actions-at-scale-with-epss-23bb60d614d9?source=tag_recommended_feed---------4-107----------programming----------534f0eed_dbd8_4b64_9f48_a788909afdd6------- target="_blank" rel="noopener noreferrer">link</a></h3>
+The Mystery Behind Java’s ClassLoaders: Unravelling the Core - <a href=https://medium.com/gitconnected/the-mystery-behind-javas-classloaders-unravelling-the-core-fbf914b7df24?source=tag_recommended_feed---------4-107----------programming----------d2c19ed3_a4fd_4926_a76b_392b241162f2------- target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krzysztof Pranczk`** <date> , 4 days ago</date>
+✍️ **posted by `Aleksandra Liutikova aka Java Senorita`** <date> , 15 min read</date>

-<blockquote>In this article, I’m presenting the Exploit Prediction Scoring System, its practical use cases, and how it can be used in tandem with CVSS.</blockquote>
+<blockquote>This article gives you an overview of ClassLoaders in Java — how they are structured, what they do, and how to create a custom one.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>